extratone/bilge/notes/Notes-Telegram.md

 * When I lost all my shit in Portland, much of what was saved was thanks to Telegram.
 * The particular features that define Telegram’s competence are not immediately obvious, for the most part.
 Being able to quickly change the recipient of a forwarded message, for instance,
 * Telegram is notably lacking in translation support considering it's such an international space.
+* Microsoft Teams needs to be considered as an alternative since it's being so heavily emphasized for *personal use* in Windows 11.

 ## References